-Some of the remnant vegetation that fringes the river corridor and wetlands are susceptible to rabbit activity.
-2,650 hectares (7%) of the catchment asset area is considered highly susceptible to rabbit activity.
-A further 16,600 hectares (44%) is considered susceptible to rabbit activity.
+Virtually all of the remnant vegetation that occupies the western half of the asset area and fringes the Cardross Lakes is susceptible to rabbit activity.
+Nearly 4,900 hectares (22.7%) of the catchment asset area is considered 'highly susceptible' to rabbit activity.
+A further 5,495 hectares (25.5%) is considered 'susceptible' to rabbit activity.
 However, there is little available data to describe the impact rabbits are currently having on the asset area.

 The asset area is also known to be home to populations of foxes, goats and cats.
-As with rabbits, there is little concrete data available to scale of threat these populations pose this asset

-As with invasive plants, the presence of invasive animals like rabbits and foxes in the asset area is recognised.
+As with rabbits, there is little concrete data available to scale of threat these populations pose this asset As with invasive plants, the presence of invasive animals like rabbits and foxes in the asset area is recognised.
 However, there is only limited data available to adequately describe the current scope and scale of pest animal populations for the purposes of effective regional control.
 The current information and response capacity relies heavily on local activity at a local scale.
 This approach, while often very successful, tends to preclude centralised management and control at a regional scale.
 Therefore, the priority of action to address invasive animals is strongly influenced by local scale data derived from local planning instruments and informal community consultation at the local level.
 On the other hand, knowledge and understanding of the vulnerability of the Mallee landscape to future incursions or outbreaks is available for some species given the current understanding of their biological requirements and the planning and response framework provided by regional scale plans such as the Mallee Invasive Plants and Animals Management Strategy (IPAWS).